fuhlving/umbrellaclient/README.md

 - umbrella.get_top_identities() - Function to get "Top" identities
 - umbrella.get_top_destinations() - Function to get "Top" destinations
 - umbrella.get_security_activity() - Function to get activity that has "security" as a category.
 If you want to query the categories defined in your installation.
 Use the get_categories functiond and look at "type_list" within the returned object.
+- umbrella.get_top_categories() - Function to grab the top categories.

 # Current limitations
 - Authentication token is only created when the class is called.
 No logic implemented to check if the current token is valid and refresh it